 How Can Kids Dry Clothes Without Damaging Them?

 After washing clothes, children can learn how to dry them carefully to avoid damage.
 They should understand the benefits of air drying in the right conditions, like whether to place clothes in the sunlight or shade.
+Next, efficiently organising a few clothes laundry baskets and managing the right size load for drying will help them master this critical skill.
+For children with neurodevelopmental disorders, these tasks can also be a great way to practice executive functioning, motor planning, and sensory processing skills in a practical, real-life context.

 What’s the Best Way to Air-Dry Children’s Wash Clothes Without Shrinking